quixio/quix-docs/docs/platform/tutorials/image-processing/get-project.md

 7. Click `Done` to proceed.

+## Create your environment

-8. Now create an environment called `Develop` which uses the `develop` branch.
+Now create an environment called `Develop` which uses the `develop` branch:

+1. Enter the environment name `Develop`.

+2. Select the `develop` branch from the dropdown.

-9. Complete creation of the environment, and the project.
+3. Click `Continue` and then select the Quix Broker and Standard storage options to complete creation of the environment, and the project.

-10. Go to the pipeline view.
+4. Go to the pipeline view.
 You will see that Quix is out of sync with the repository.

-11. Click the `Sync` button to synchronize the environment, and then click `Go to pipeline`.
+5. Click the `Sync` button to synchronize the environment, and then click `Go to pipeline`.
 You will see the pipeline building.

 At this point you can wait a few minutes for the pipeline services to completely build and start running.